Top Nine Most Useful iPhone Productivity Applications

 OmniFocus

-Here's another expensive and yet powerful productivity application for your iPhone.
+Here’s another expensive and yet powerful productivity application for your iPhone.
 OmniFocus is a task manager app which lets you keep track of tasks by project, place, person or date.
 It also lets you create shopping lists, agenda items for your next meeting at work, and practically any lists that you could ever think of.
-This iPhone productivity app also lets you use capture images, and voice recording for getting things done.
+This iPhone productivity app also lets you capture images, and has a voice recording feature for getting things done.

 Bloomberg

-pre-installed on your iPhone is Bloomberg.
+One of the useful productivity apps that usually comes pre-installed on your iPhone is Bloomberg.
 This iPhone version of the popular business news site is often neglected since it’s a default iPhone application.
-But certainly, this iPhone application could be very useful especially when you're in need of a quick fix for business related news as well as stock market information.
+But certainly, this iPhone application can be very useful especially when you’re in need of a quick fix for business related news as well as stock market information.